 If you want shatteringly crisp baguettes with depth of flavour and an open crumb, this will tick all those boxes.
 This is a real artisanal bread and is a joy because of its lack of fuss!

-I have tried for some time to make a baguette that is a few levels up from just a shaped piece of dough – whether that happens to be a typically yeasted dough or a sourdough.
-This approach gives the most tremendous results in terms of flavour and structure.
-A real artisanal bread, and a joy because of its simplicity!
+I have tried for some time to make a baguette that is a few levels up from just a shaped piece of standard bread dough and this approach gives the most tremendous results in terms of flavour and structure.

-These baguettes, based on a recipe by Anis Bouabsa (but I prefer a touch of wholemeal flour in the dough), are far and away my favourite: a crunchy crust, a soft aerated interior and a rich, almost creamy flavour with a slight sweetness.
+These baguettes, based on a recipe by Anis Bouabsa, are far and away my favourite: a crunchy crust, a soft aerated interior and a rich, almost creamy flavour with a slight sweetness.
 Real complexities of flavour – a far cry from just a standard bread dough shaped into baguettes!

-This dough uses very little yeast (a mere 1/4 teaspoon per 500g flour) but don’t worry about the tiny amount of yeast – it really works!
+This dough uses very little yeast (a mere 1/4 teaspoon per 500g flour, which is 0.6g if you have microscales!) but don’t worry about the tiny amount of yeast – it really works!
 And the very slow fermentation in the fridge does wonders for the flavour of the final bread.